 9. Use an Escape Rope, as there's a slight chance the game will crash after exiting the cave normally.OBTAINING 8F WITH A CORRUPTED ITEM PACK (OBSOLETE):

 This method is not recommended - it has a lot of side effects and is terribly complicated.
-Use it only when the encounter flag method does not seem to work for you.PREREQUISITES:
+Use it only when any other method does not seem to work for you.PREREQUISITES:

 - A Pokemon on the first slot meeting very specific requirements: